eobrain/funcgo/README.md

 cd hello
 lein run
 ```
-This should print out `Hello, World!`, which shows that your Clojure
+This should print out `Hello, World!`, showing that your Clojure
 environment is configured correctly.

 #### 2. Convert your project into a Functional Go project.